Bringing Your Kitten Home

 All of our kittens will receive their first FVRCP vaccine and preventative deworming before going home.
 Your regular vet will be able to complete the FVRCP series.
 If you choose to give your Ragdoll kitten a rabies vaccination, it is best to wait until the kitten is at least 6 months old.

 When you bring your kitten home, it may take him a few days to get used to his new environment.
 You may want to give him a couple of days in a quiet room to adjust, and slowly introduce other household pets.
-It is common for kittens to show signs of stress through sneezing, watery eyes, or diarrhea for the first few days after being re-homed.
+It is common for kittens to show signs of stress through sneezing or watery eyes for the first few days after coming home.

 Feel free to contact us for more information about bringing one of our Ragdolls home!